MarcinKilarski/Website-Audit/seo.md

 This could have a positive effect immediately after the URL is published, as it will signal to users that a page contains the most up-to-date information.
 However, after a year or even a few months, an old date could cause a drop in traffic, as it suggests to users and search engines that the information on that page could be outdated.

 Even if you update the content itself, the URL will still contain the old date.
-Therefore, you should avoid having dates in your site’s URL, as this can discourage searchers from clicking on your site and cause search engines to associate your content with previous year, making it less relevant next year.
+Therefore, you should avoid having dates in your site's URL, as this can discourage searchers from clicking on your site and cause search engines to associate your content with previous year, making it less relevant next year.
 Both of these reasons can reduce your rankings.

 If your page contains a date in the URL, you should consider rewriting and redirecting the old URLs to the new ones that do not contain any date.